 The final takeaway?

 Designing your dream fashion collection is all about YOU.
 What you want to introduce to the world, what you think, what you want the world to wear, and what you stand for.
-It is also about a creative concoction that has an equal proportion of the right skill-sets, a visionary approach, expression, and of course, passion.
+It is also about making a creative concoction that has an equal proportion of the right skill-sets, a visionary approach, expression, and of course, passion.
 It is fair to introspect and take your time to curate a mood board and then delve into the latter.
 It is, after all, a creative process.
-But at the same time, it is important to know that it is also an industry that doesn’t wait longer.
-So, let’s find the right rhythm and knowledge and kick-start that dream fashion collection?
+But, at the same time, it is important to know that it is also an industry that doesn’t wait longer.
+So, let’s find the right rhythm and knowledge in fashion designing and kick-start that dream fashion collection?
 Click here to start now!